 I hope you enjoy it and would love to hear your thoughts and feedback on this venture.

 We still have grains, but the white bread is replaced with healthier wholegrain oats.
 There are peanut butter and honey (his usual bread toppings) in these bars.
-Additionally medjool dates are sweetening and binding everything together.
+Additionally, Medjool dates are sweetening and bind everything together.

 And lastly, peanuts!
 They add an awesome crunch factor and are packed with protein – the key to a filling meal.

-If you are not the grab&go breakfast type, these bars are also awesome as afternoon snack.
+If you’re not the grab & go breakfast type, these bars are also awesome as afternoon snack.
 But who am I kidding – this breastfeeding mommy can and does snack any time of day!

 - 6 tablespoons peanut butter